Federal judge blocks Missouri's restrictive abortion law

 Breaking News Emails

-A Missouri law that calls for one the nation’s most restrictive abortion regulations was halted from taking effect after a federal judge said Tuesday the law cannot be enforced "pending further litigation or further order of the court."
+A Missouri law that calls for one of the nation’s most restrictive abortion regulations was halted from taking effect after a federal judge said Tuesday it cannot be enforced "pending further litigation or further order of the court."

-U.S. District Judge Howard Sachs issued an order temporarily blocking the law until its legality is resolved in court.
+U.S. District Judge Howard Sachs issued the order temporarily blocking the law until its legality is resolved in court.

 The American Civil Liberties Union and the Planned Parenthood clinic in St. Louis battled attorneys for the state to stop the abortion ban.